alekhya-510/Devops-Interview-preparation/README.md

 20. How does an Elastic Load Balancer (ELB) distribute traffic?
 21. What is auto-scaling, and how does it work?
 22. Can you describe the different types of Load Balancers and provide examples?
-23. What is the maximum runtime for a Lambda function?
+23. What is the maximum runtime for a Lambda function? **15 minutes**
-24. What is the maximum memory size for a Lambda function?
+24. What is the maximum memory size for a Lambda function? **10GB**
 25. How can you increase the runtime for a Lambda function?
 26. What automations have you performed using Lambda in your project?
 27. Why did you choose Terraform over Boto3 for infrastructure provisioning?